 A checklist for leaders of M, MF, SF, and F Wednesday trips with some information for trip members.
-See the leadership kit.
+There is also useful information in the TTC leadership kit.

 - Medium trips: up to 7 hours, ‘standard’ pace, possibly with some off track.

 - Medium fit: up to 8 hours, probably a bit faster with more off track.

 - Slow fit: medium pace, usually more than 8 h.

 - Fit trips: over 8 hours, faster or more difficult than MF.